Software

 • Quality assurance should be carried out by a senior video analyst or researcher and involve a random review of 10% of annotated videos and data within a project.
 If accuracy is below 95 % for all identifications and estimates of MaxN, reannotation should be undertaken.

-• Unique identifiers of annotators and dates of when imagery was annotated should be maintained to provide a data checking trail (see Supp.
-4).
+• Unique identifiers of annotators and dates of when imagery was annotated should be maintained to provide a data checking trail (see Table 2 and Table 3).

-R workflows and function packages are provided in a GitHub repository (Langlois 2020) to enable validation with regional species lists and likely minimum and maximum sizes for each species.
+R workflows and functions are provided on the CheckEM website available at (globalarchivemanual.github.io/CheckEM/) to enable validation with regional species lists and likely minimum and maximum sizes for each species.
+A web based application is also available at (marine-ecology.shinyapps.io/CheckEM/) for those who are not familiar with R.

 Data storage, discoverability and release